 Banshees are variously described as singing, wailing or keening to announce the death of the member of a prominent Irish family.
-Keening is a traditional aspect of the Irish wake dating back to the 16th century, involving female mourners singing a lament for the dead.
+Keening is a traditional aspect of the Irish wake dating back to the 16th Century, involving female mourners singing a lament for the dead.
 The most talented keeners were highly sought after across Ireland.

 This has given rise to the common description of banshees as the wailing woman, said to sing a mournful song to announce the death of a person, even if they have died far away or overseas.
 The sound of a banshee would sometimes be the first indication to loved ones that a person had died.
 The banshee was also known to predict impending tragedy, even at times warning people of upcoming danger that is likely to result in their death.

 The description of a banshee varies significantly, although she is invariably described as female.
 Some are said to be beautiful women dressed in long grey or white dresses, often with long, flowing white or red hair and eyes reddened from crying.
 Others are likened to crones, short and hunched, often concealing their face with a black veil.
-While some said to be the height of a human or even taller, most are significantly shorter, usually under four foot, further lending support to the suggestion that they are one of the ‘little folk’, meaning fairies.
+While some are said to be the height of a human or even taller, most are significantly shorter, usually under four foot, further lending support to the suggestion that they are one of the ‘little folk’, meaning fairies.

 Older stories of banshees suggest that they are attached only to five prominent Irish families; the O’Connors, O’Neills, O’Gradys, O’Briens and Kavanaghs.
 However, this is widely disputed, with others suggesting that all Irish families have a banshee, or that all those possessing Goidelic surnames, meaning their families that date back to original Celtic inhabitants of Ireland, rather than later Norman, Norse or English settlers.
 These surnames generally carry the prefix O’ or Mac/Mc, and include this writer’s own.